Best Cities To Visit In Türkiye

 Izmir Clock Tower at twilight at the Konak Square in Izmir, Türkiye.

-Izmir is often seen as Turkey’s second most modern and vibrant city, and it certainly has a youthful vibe about it.
-Located on the west coast, with the blue Aegean lapping at its shores, Izmir is a fantastic city to visit, and it has many beach resorts dotted around it too.
+Located in Western Turkey, with the blue Aegean Sea lapping at its shores, Izmir is a wonderful city to visit, and it has many beach resorts dotted around it too.
 If you’re looking for beach cities in Türkiye to see, this is a fantastic destination.

 If you’re looking for shopping and nightlife, this is the place to visit after Istanbul.
-The city has a very young feel to it, and you’ll see students heading to universities around the city, dining out during the evenings, and enjoying time out with friends at the weekends.
+The city has a very young feel to it, and you’ll see students heading to universities around the city, dining out during the evenings, and enjoying time out with friends on weekends.
 The weather is also beautiful most of the year, and there are some vast shopping malls to splash the cash in.

 What To See